Academic Company Events NI Developer Zone Support Solutions Products & Services Contact NI MyNI

 PXI Embedded Controllers

 Embedded controllers eliminate the need for an external PC, therefore providing a complete system contained within the PXI chassis.
 These embedded controllers come with standard features such as an integrated CPU, hard drive, RAM, Ethernet, video, keyboard/mouse, serial, USB, and other peripherals, as well as Microsoft Windows and all device drivers already installed.
-They are available for systems based on PXI or PXI Express, and you have your choice of OSs, including Windows Vista/XP or NI LabVIEW Real-Time.
+They are available for systems based on PXI or PXI Express, and you have your choice of OSs, including Windows 7/10 or NI LabVIEW Real-Time.

 Figure 3.
-The NI PXIe-8133 controller has a 1.73 GHz Intel i7-820 quad core processor.
+The NI PXIe-8880 controller has a 2.3 GHz eight-core Intel Xeon E5-2618L v3 processor.

 PXI Remote Controllers